 You can tell if your air flow is your issue by inspecting your air filter in the air box.
 You can temporarily remove your air box or pod filters (if you’re not in a dusty environment) and again try to start up your bike.
 If your motorcycle starts up then you know your issue is the air flow.
 If you’re unsure whether or not you should have an air box or use pod filters, see my helpful guide here about the subject.

-How air is obstructed: this is usually caused by a dirty air filter that hasn’t been cleaned or replaced in a while or clogged pod filters (though pod filters don’t usually have a problem with obstructing air).
+How air is obstructed: this is usually caused by a dirty air filter that hasn’t been cleaned or replaced in a while or by clogged pod filters (though pod filters don’t usually have a problem with obstructing air).

-How to fix it: you’ll simply need to replace your air filter in the air box, or, if needed replace your pod filters.
+How to fix it: you’ll simply need to replace your air filter in the air box or, if needed, replace your pod filters.

-Timing is Off
+Timing Is Off

 Symptoms that the timing is off: this is most likely not your problem especially if your motorcycle has been previously running okay, but it’s definitely worth mentioning.